Yellow Dragon: Other uses

 In East Asian culture, the Yellow Dragon is the fifth symbol completing the Sixiang (Four Symbols).
 This deity is the center of the cosmos and it represents the element earth, the Chinese quintessence, as well as the changing of the seasons.

-The Yellow Dragon does not appear in Japanese mythology: the fifth element in the Japanese elemental system is the void, so there cannot be an animal representing it.
+The Yellow Dragon does not appear in native Japanese mythology.
+The fifth element in the Buddhist elemental system is the void, so there cannot be an animal representing it.
 However, some consider the Ōryū as the Japanese counterpart of the Yellow Dragon since they share some similarities.